leonardocerliani/claude-tamed-by-docker/README.md

 ## Experiment isolation

 Each experiment folder is a completely independent git repo.
-Claude working on `emoreg` has no access to `guts` data, scripts, or history — and vice versa.
+Claude working on `exp_1` has no access to `guts` data, scripts, or history — and vice versa.

 If you want to share a custom command ("skill") between experiments, copy the relevant file from one `claude_state/commands/` directory to another on the host.